 Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 Injured workers rely on benefit checks for the costs of daily living.
 Workers who cannot return to full-time work because of job-related injuries or illnesses will receive temporary disability (TD) benefits, partial disability benefits, or permanent disability benefits through the California Workers’ Compensation Program.
 When a workers’ comp check is late, the injured worker may not be able to pay for utilities, food, and other necessities.
-Find out what to do if this happens to you.
+Here, our Santa Ana workers’ comp lawyers discuss what to do if this happens to you.